smartdevicelink/sdl_requirements/detailed_docs/TRS/embedded_navi/SubscribeWayPoints_TRS.md

 SDL must:

-respond "DISALLOWED, success:false" to mobile app
+respond "DISALLOWED, success:false" to mobile application

 3.
 In case mobile application sent valid and allowed by Policies SubscribeWayPoints_request to SDL

-and Navigation interface ios not available on HMI
+and Navigation interface is not available on HMI

 SDL must: